-6.48 The Hothams' Plot
+6.48 The Hothams' Plot/Carew's Plot

-If the Royalist player already controls Hull then there is no effect.
-Otherwise Hull changes sides:
+If the Royalist player already controls Hull/Plymouth then there is no effect.
+Otherwise Hull/Plymouth switches sides:

-- If the Royalists are Besieging Hull then the Parliamentarian block in the City is treated according to the rules for Surrender.
-9.22 - If East Riding is Neutral (Vacant) then the Royalist player must deploy a Garrison block in the Area or move one there. - If East Riding is Friendly to the Parliamentarians then the Royalist player must deploy a Garrison block in Hull or move one there.
+- If the Royalists are Besieging Hull/Plymouth then the Parliamentarian block in the City is treated according to the rules for surrender.
+9.22 - If East Riding/Devon is Neutral (Vacant) then the Royalist player must deploy a Garrison block in the Area or move one there. - If East Riding/Devon is Friendly to the Parliamentarians then the Royalist player must deploy a Garrison block in Hull/Plymouth or move one there.
 A Siege is initiated.
 8.0